 The Mariposa Lakes project, a 3,810-acre residential project with 10,514 dwelling units, located southeast of Stockton city limits, was approved by the City of Stockton, but the project site has not been annexed to the City.
-It is considered unlikely that this project would be constructed before the anticipated closure date of the proposed Forward Landfill expansion project.1 Therefore, this project is not included in the cumulative projects evaluated in this EIR.
+It is considered unlikely that this project would be constructed before the anticipated closure date of the proposed Forward Landfill expansion project.
+Therefore, this project is not included in the cumulative previously approved projects evaluated in this EIR.
+It is, however, included in the 2035 cumulative development scenario.